Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 Operating System
 ________________

 Orge is implemented in Erlang, which is, as already mentioned, supported by numerous platforms.

 The operating system we would elect is the GNU/Linux one, for stability, ease of use and administration, performances and available support.

 For the Orge server, among the various distributions, the latest `Debian stable version <http://www.debian.org/releases/stable/>`_ seems to be a very good choice.

-For the monitoring client, choice is less crucial, but we would favour an `Ubuntu <http://www.ubuntu.com/products/whatisubuntu/desktopedition>`_ distribution, for ease of installation and user-friendliness.
+For the monitoring client, choice is less crucial, but we would favor an `Ubuntu <http://www.ubuntu.com/products/whatisubuntu/desktopedition>`_ distribution, for ease of installation and user-friendliness.

 Having a server directly exposed to the Internet requires a properly configured firewall, as discussed below, but also the use of the safest software.
-This includes favouring stable versions over cutting-edge ones, but also, somewhat contrarily,  integrating quickly any available security update.
+This includes favoring stable versions over cutting-edge ones, but also, somewhat contrarily,  integrating quickly any available security update.

 A simple automatic updater of stable versions and security patched ones is easy to set-up on Debian-based distributions, see for example our `debian-updater.sh <http://ceylan.svn.sourceforge.net/viewvc/ceylan/Ceylan/trunk/src/code/scripts/shell/debian-updater.sh?view=markup>`_ script, to be placed for example in ``/etc/cron.weekly``.